zk4/coge/README.md

 Simple yet powerful code generator.
 Make use of your shell as possiable as coge can.

-Pity, the name coge is taken by others. use `coge` in cmdline. maybe you should `alias coge=cgr`

 Compare to hygen, yo.
 - yo is way too slow and complicated.
 - hygen pollutes all template files, and only support ejs.